kelvin-cykong/kelvin-cykong.github.io/index.md

 # Current and Past Projects:

 ## Lending Club Classification in R
 This competition is a [Kaggle competition](https://www.kaggle.com/wordsforthewise/lending-club), which is part of the project in my STAT 653 course.
 I used basic neural network to predict the variable *loan_status*, the repayment status of a person.
+In this project, I compared various Machine Learning Algorithms that is widely used in classification and picked the one with best performance in the sample training and testing dataset for the full testing data set for prediction.
+The model comparison codes are located under the folder *model_comparison*, separated by each model.

 [Click Here to See my Project!](https://github.com/ckong9-stat697/MachineLearning-Projects/Lending_Club_Project)

 ## Titanic Survial Classification in R
 This is also a [Kaggle Competition](https://www.kaggle.com/c/titanic).
+In this project, I compared various Machine Learning Algorithms that is widely used in classification and picked the one with best performance in the sample training and testing dataset for the full testing data set for prediction.
+The model comparison is in the report rmd and pdf.

 [Click Here to See my Project!](https://github.com/ckong9-stat697/MachineLearning-Projects/Kaggle_Titanic_Classification_in_R)